 We have to make sure that we use this funding as effectively as possible.
 Our SENDCO consults parents/carers, the child and the class teacher before making a decision about each support programme.
 We review with parents/carers how well each child is doing and agree changes if we need to.

 What happens if my child’s needs change as he gets older?

 The starting point is to discuss these changes with the SENDCO.
 If the level of need is becoming higher, parents can work with the school and request an assessment for an Education Health and Care Plan (EHCP)*.
 You can find more details about assessment for an Education Health and Care Plan (EHCP) on the Camden local Offer website.

 Developing The Skill And Expertise Of Staff

-All staff – including Teaching Assistants – have regular training and guidance to meet the needs of our children.
-Our SENDCO has a responsibility to arrange + provide this training which may be run by local or national organisations.
-We provide training for all of our Teaching Assistants who are working with children with particular SEN/Ds, for example, slow progress in reading, number and communication.
-We provide specialist training for Teachers and Teaching Assistants who support children with the most complex needs – for example general Learning Difficulty, Hearing Impairment, Autism.
-We use the eight national Teaching Standards* to develop the knowledge, skill and confidence of all of our Teachers as part of their professional development.
+All staff, including teaching assistants (TAs), have regular training and guidance to meet the needs of our children.
+The Senior Leadership team and SENDCO have responsibility to arrange and provide this training which may be run by local or national organisations.
+We provide training for all of our teaching assistants who are working with children with particular SEND, for example, making learning accessible and targeted in reading, number and communication.
+We provide specialist training for teachers and teaching assistants who support children with the most complex needs – for example significant literacy difficulties, hearing impairment, Autism Spectrum Condition (ASC).
+We use the eight national Teaching Standards* to develop the knowledge, skill and confidence of all of our teachers as part of their professional development.

-In-school training with an SEN/D focus ensures that teachers and TAs:
+In-school training with a SEND focus ensures that teachers and TAs:

-- have had a whole staff briefing on the procedures set out in our SEN policy.
+- have had a whole staff briefing on the procedures set out in our SEND Information Report and SEND policy.

-Every year we do an AUDIT of staff training needs – this includes knowledge and expertise about different SEN/Ds.
+Every year we do an AUDIT of staff training needs – this includes knowledge and expertise about SEND.